dakom/partzuf/README.md

 3. Instantiate entities, add components, iterate over subset of components, etc.

-There's no hard limit to systems - you can jump around in whatever components you want (which could be what hurts performance):
+There's no hard limit to systems - you can jump around in whatever components you want:

 ```
 for (const [entity, [t, r, s]] of ecs.iter_components([TRANSLATION, ROTATION, SCALE])) {